The 23andMe DNA Test Is 50% Off Today—Shop It Before the Sale Ends

 National DNA Day, observed every year on April 25, commemorates the discovery of DNA’s double helix in 1953 and the successful completion of the Human Genome Project in 2003.
 Since these discoveries, the field of genetics has expanded even further—all the way to our own front doors, in fact, thanks to at-home genetic tests such as 23andMe.

-Ever since 23andMe’s Health + Ancestry Personal Genetic Service was approved by the FDA in 2015, millions of people around the world have purchased these kits, which cost between $99 and $199 depending on which features are included.
+Ever since 23andMe’s Health + Ancestry Personal Genetic Service was approved by the FDA in 2015, millions of people around the world have purchased these kits, which typically cost between $99 and $199 depending on which features are included.
 Customers mail back saliva samples for testing in the lab, in hopes of learning more about their family history, their ethnicity, and maybe even their risk for certain health conditions.

-Now, to celebrate National DNA Day and the science behind these tests, the company is offering 30% off all kits for a limited time.
 Before you click that purchase button, however, there are a few important things everyone should know about what you can—and can’t—learn from this test.
 Health spoke with Reed Pyeritz, MD, professor of genetics at the University of Pennsylvania School of Medicine, about what he thinks consumers should keep in mind.